Creamy Vegetable Soup: A Inviting Classic for Every Season

 One of the best things about creamy vegetable soup is how well it keeps.

 - Refrigerator: Store in an airtight container for up to 4 days.
-The flavors often deepen overnight.
+The flavors frequently deepen overnight.

 - Freezer: Freeze portions in sealed containers for up to 3 months.
 To avoid separation, cool fully before freezing.